What is Corporate Tax?

 Corporate tax is a tax levied by a local government on the profits of a corporation.
 These taxes are required to be paid on that corporation’s taxable income.
 This includes revenue minus COGS (Cost of Goods Sold), marketing and sales, administrative expenses, research and development, depreciation, and other operating costs.

 The rate at which these taxes are applied vary by country and is referred to as the statutory rate.
 Corporate taxes can be lowered through the application of various deductions, loopholes, and government subsidies.
-The effective corporate tax rate is found by subtracting these methods from the statutory rate.

 Corporate Tax in Asia